$J/\psi$ production in proton-proton collisions at Spin Physics Detector energies of the JINR Nuclotron-based Ion Collider fAcility

 Both CS and CO channels are implemented in the \textsc{PEGASUS}~\cite{Lipatov:2019oxs} event generator within the TMD factorization framework, where the initial gluons are off-shell ($g^*$) and carry intrinsic transverse momentum $k_T$.
 The generated event samples include all relevant intermediate $c\bar{c}[n]$ states ($[{}^3S_1^{(1)}]$, $[{}^1S_0^{(8)}]$, $[{}^3S_1^{(8)}]$, $[{}^3P_J^{(8)}]$), allowing a consistent treatment of both color and spin dynamics of $J/\psi$ production at SPD/NICA energies.

-In this study, the LDMEs are set to unity to isolate the kinematic dependence of the SDCs.
+In this study, the LDMEs are set to unity to isolate the kinematic dependence of the SDCs and the impact of the gluon TMDs on the cross section.
 The partonic cross sections are convoluted with TMD gluon densities evolved via the CCFM and KMR schemes.
 The renormalization and factorization scales are chosen as $\mu^2 = m_T^2 = M_{J/\psi}^2 + p_T^2$, with the $J/\psi$ mass consistent with PDG values \cite{ParticleDataGroup:2018ovx,Lipatov:2019oxs}.

 Monte Carlo event generation and phase-space integration are performed using \textsc{PEGASUS}, which provides \texttt{.lhe} samples containing weighted events according to the $k_T$-factorization formalism \cite{Lipatov:2019oxs, Alwall:2006yp}.
 Twelve statistically independent runs, each with $4\times10^5$ events, are produced to ensure stable predictions of differential distributions in $p_T$, $y$, and $\sqrt{s}$.
 For consistent comparison across different TMD gluon sets, the results are normalized to the total hadronic cross section where needed.